 To eliminate competitive disadvantages and remove barriers that impact learning while fostering independent, self-determined learners.

-As a result of the intentional efforts and committed college community, students with disabilities who engage with the Office of Accommodative Services will be able to:
+As a result our orientation, initial intake process and formal outreach efforts, students with disabilities who engage with the Office of Accommodative Services will be able to:

-- Demonstrate self-advocacy and the ability to communicate his/her need for accommodations.
+- Demonstrate continued self-advocacy and the ability to communicate his/her needs by utilizing accommodations that are needed in the various elements of campus life.

 Students who believe they have a current and essential need for accommodative services must self-identify, provide documentation (prepared by a qualified professional), complete the student Self-Assessment Survey and meet our professional staff for an initial intake.